I’m often asked how I afford to take so many international trips. Pull up a chair. Pour a cup of coffee. Let’s talk.

 Now, imagine I use those SkyMiles for a positioning flight after finding a $430 deal to Europe.
 Which I often do.
 That’s Europe and back for $430.

 You can also earn status if you fly enough.
-That status gets you free upgrades, free checked luggage and free access to airport lounges–and you’ll earn more SkyMiles for every dollar you spend.
+That status gets you free upgrades, free checked luggage and free access to airport lounges — and you’ll earn more SkyMiles for every dollar you spend with the airline.

-Your loyalty will get you access to a dedicated customer service agent quickly, and they’ll get you out of a bind if something goes awry–which again, can save money.
+Your status will get you access to a dedicated customer service agent quickly, and they’ll get you out of a bind if something goes awry — which again, can save money.

 Certain status levels include free lounge access.
 These lounges often have business centers so you can work during a long layover.
-Flights to Europe most often leave the U.S. in the evening.
-But flights to NYC and other domestic airports are often the cheapest first thing in the morning.
+They also include food so you can enjoy complimentary meals, snacks and drinks while you wait in the airport.

 Last summer we wanted to go to Banff, but the flights were upwards of $1,000 and a logistical nightmare.
 We searched for other international locations during those same dates and landed on Montreal for less than half the price.